About the Journal

 Book Reviews

-In each issue, we publish between 4 and 8 book reviews (1000-2000 words) of books published in English, Italian, or any other language, within the last three years.
-Tecnoscienza welcomes reviews that summarise, critically assess, and provide context of topical and important books in the field of science and technology studies (STS) or that could be brought in conversation with STS.
+In each issue, we publish between 4 and 8 book reviews (1000–2000 words, excluding references) of books published in English, Italian, or any other language, within the last three years.
+Tecnoscienza welcomes reviews that summarise, critically assess, and contextualise topical and important books in the field of STS or that could be brought into conversation with STS.
+Book reviews should be submitted to .
+They undergo an internal review process handled by the members of the book review section of the journal.

 For more information, please contact: bookreview@tecnoscienza.net